Code-Institute-Submissions/milestoneProjectThree/README.md

 ### Design

 #### Colour Scheme
--   I felt that a basic blue-grey and white webpage design was more aesthetically pleasing.
+-   I felt that a basic blue-grey and white webpage design would be more aesthetically pleasing.
--   Colour is to be introduced through the poster images/urls associated with the titles themselves
+-   Colour is to be introduced via the poster and images/urls associated with the stored titles.
--	Re the base template I've decided to use subtle different in shades of the Materialize blue-grey colour scheme to separate Nav from Header, Card and Flash Message components.
+-	Re the base template, I've decided to use subtlly different shades of the Materialize blue-grey colour scheme to separate the Nav elements from the Header, Card and Flash Message components.

 #### Typography
--   The Segoe UI family of fonts are the Materialize defaults with Roboto and Sans Serif acting as the fallback fonts.
+-   The Segoe UI family of fonts are the Materialize defaults with Roboto and Sans Serif acting as the fallback alternatives.
 -   I've decided to use both Font Awesome and Materialize icons to highlight functionality and make the site more intuitive.
 -	Font-awesome icons are preferred over Materialize icons because they provide a greater degree of variation and flexibility.
--	For example, the disc icon used in the main nav as the Brand Logo.
+For example, the disc icon used in the main nav as the Brand Logo.
 -	Where possible I've used the Materialize Header elements to keep font sizes consistent across the various templates.
--	I've used Materialize helper classes to align text within the various html containers.
+-	I've used also Materialize helper classes to align text within the various html containers.
 -	I've used CSS to customise materialize defaults further.
 These include but are not limited to various degrees of text-shadowing, font-sizes and text decoration
 -	Finally, I've used a combination of CSS transforms, python and Jinga methods to alter text capitalisation at various points within the project.

 #### Imagery
 -   I've used Materialize card-image components in conjunction with the title image urls to provide a central point of focus for the website.
 I've also used standard materialize card elements, and icon styled with the sites blue-grey theme to provide secondary points of focus.
 -	For the initial site callout and the Brand Logo I've used an enlarged Font Awesome compact disc icon.
--	The main the integrity of the site and for consistency of UX I've created a default poster, using a combination of various movie related imagery, to populate the materialize card-image elements in the event an end user fails to select an image URL from the web during the title creation process.
+-	I've also created a default poster, derived from a combination of various movie related imagery, to be used in the event a service consumer fails to select an image URL during the title creation process.
+-   This poster will be used to populate all empty materialize card-image elements, thereby maintaining consistency of UX across the site.

 #### Responsive Elements
 -   I've used the materialize fixed nav and side-nav classes to provide a more user-friendly experience at different window sizes.
 -	I've used a collapsible, with side nav for mobile and tablet devices and fixed side-nav for larger devices.
--   The plan was to limit the top nav to Logo, search element and reg/user login details and extend available functionality via side nav.
+-   The plan was to limit the top nav to Logo, search, reg/user and login element.
+-   The side nav could then be used to extend functionality to the end user.
--	Sign Up/In/Out/User Profile will be hidden on fixed side nav but made available for mobile collapsible side nav.
+-	Sign Up/In/Out and User Profile elements will be hidden on the fixed side nav but made available for mobile collapsible side nav.
 -	li and ul elements were also targeted at different window sizes using the Materialize show and hide helper classes.
--	Jinga if statements, targeting user session, in conjunction with media queries, targeting the large breakpoint, were used to remove the fixed side nav for unregistered users callout page, the registration and the login pages.
+-	Jinga if statements, targeting the user session, were used in conjunction with media queries, targeting the large breakpoint, to remove the fixed side nav for unregistered users.
+This provides a simple consistent view the callout, registration and login pages.
 -	I've also used Jinga in conjunction with jquery to target the logo-wrapper class on small devices.
-This was resulting in the brand header image aligning left as opposed to centre for small and medium devices and needed to be removed at those breakpoints, however, it was required for improved UX a large window sized.
+This was causing the the brand header image to align to the left for small and medium devices when it should have been center aligned.
+The class needed to be removed at the small and breakpoints, however, it was required for improved UX a large window sizes.
--	I used the materialize grid system to target form and card components at the various window sizes.
+-	I also used the materialize grid system to target form and card components at the various window sizes.
 -	Several form button elements and input elements were altered to render more cleanly between large and small window sizes.
--	Card Images were also rendered differently for the titles pages at different breakpoints with 4x card images being displayed at large and xlarge 3x at medium and 1x at small breakpoints.
+-	The materialize grid system was also used the render Card Images differently for the titles pages at different breakpoints.
+A single card was displayed at small breakpoint, with that increadin to 3x and 4x cards and at the medium and large breakpoints respectively.
--	I also used the materialize horizontal card type to render the card image and description differently on mobile devices.
+-	Finally, I used the materialize horizontal card type to render the card with a landscape, as opposed to portait orientation, for mobile devices.

 #### Interactive Elements
 -   The Matrialize framework was used to provides a multitude of interactive features for this site.
--	These included but were not limited hoverable helper classes, tooltips, character counters, modals, form validation, select dropdown menus and date pickers.
+-	These included but were not limited to; hoverable helper classes, tooltips, character counters, modals, form validation, select dropdown menus and date pickers.
--   The Materialize card-image activator class was used to create animation/transition between the image iteslef and the plot description viewed in a card envelope.
+-   The Materialize card-image activator class was used to create animation/transitions between the image itself and the plot description viewed in the card envelope.
--	I also used the flash library within the flask microframework to provide additional feedback to the user following interaction with the site.
+-	I also used the flash library within the flask microframework to provide additional feedback to the user following interactions with the site.
 -	The nav bar was customised heavily to render as intended and for the collapsible, top and side-navs to produce to required interactivity.
 -	In addition to the above, search result feedback and form update templates were created, and supported on to backend using python to provide the end user with progress indicators during the IMDd search process

 #### Authentication
 -	The Werkzeug library was used with Flask and a ‘users’ collection in MongoDB, to create registration and authentication processes.
--	The two main helpers used for this were are "generate_password_hash", and "check_password_hash".
+-	The two main helpers used for this were "generate_password_hash", and "check_password_hash".
--	This combined with html pattern validation and a littles python password verification provided some simple security functionality.
+-	These were combined with html pattern validation and a littles python password verification to provide some simple security functionality.
--	This also facilitated the creation of user specific catalogues, IMHO a prerequisite to delivering on the project terms of reference.
+-	This also facilitated the creation of user specific catalogues, IMHO a prerequisite to delivering functional production website.

 ### Wireframes